com-480-data-visualization/coffee_BEaN/README.md

 **80% of the final grade**

 ### Screencast and process book
-Screencast and the PDF document for the [Progress Book](documents/Progress%20Book.pdf) are available in the 'documents' folder.
+[Screencast](documents/screencast.mp4) and the PDF document for the [Process Book](documents/Process%20Book.pdf) are available in the 'documents' folder.

 ### Technical Setup
 Requirements: